thecodingcod/thecodingcod.github.io/_posts/2021-01-22-first-post.md

+---
-# My First Posting Attempt !
+title: "My First Posting Attempt"
+categories:
+  - Init
+tags:
+  - dummy
+---

 This is the first post on my Jekyll blog !